SCP207/Event_Helper/README.md

 # Event_Helper_SL_EXILED
 This plugin provides 12 useful commands (this count doesn't include the reset command) for running events

-USse `ehhelp` to see the list of commands
+Use `ehhelp` to see the list of commands

 **Format:** Command - Command description - Permission